iifl-logo

 Credit Risk

 Pritika has established a credit policy to handle its credit exposure, including procedures for credit limit requests and approvals.
-Before bidding on projects, the company conducts thorough research on clients financial health and project potential.
+The company conducts thorough research on clients financial health and project potential.
 It diligently follows up with clients to ensure payments are made according to schedule.
 The company has optimized its processes to create a targeted and proactive receivables management system, ensuring collections are received on time.

 Interest Rate Risk